Explore Charm City!

-The Inner Harbor: This year’s conference will take place in the heart of the Inner Harbor, Baltimore’s historic seaport, tourist attraction, and landmark.
+The Inner Harbor: This year’s conference will take place 5 minutes east of the Inner Harbor, Baltimore’s historic seaport, tourist attraction, and landmark.
 Having undergone massive redevelopment over the past three decades, the Inner Harbor is now one of the places to be in Baltimore.
 The area is home to a wide variety of entertainment options to explore, as well as an enormous amount of dining options.
 Some of the most popular attractions include:

 - National Aquarium - widely considered to be one of the best in the United States, if not the world!

 - USS Constellation - the last Civil War-era ship still afloat)

 - Baltimore Maritime Museum - includes the USS Torsk (one of two World War II-era, Tenth Class submarines still located in the United States) and the Chesapeake, a ship that served as a lighthouse near locations that were unsuitable for lighthouse construction.

 - Babe Ruth Birthplace and Museum and Sports Legends Museum at Camden Yards

 - The Gallery Mall (located in JHUMUNC 2013's hotel!) and the Harborplace Mall